 We retain personal information for the period reasonably necessary for the purpose for which it was collected.
 In particular:

 Where We store your personal data

-All information We hold about you is stored on secure servers provided by Our third party service provider within the EEA.
+All information We hold about you is stored on secure servers provided by Our third party service provider within the UK.

-For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individual rights under the General Data Protection Regulation.
+For further information on each of those rights, including the circumstances in which they apply, Guidance from the UK Information Commissioner’s Office (ICO) on individual rights under the UK General Data Protection Regulation.

 If you would like to exercise any of those rights, please:

 HOW TO COMPLAIN

 We hope that We can resolve any query or concern you raise about Our use of your information.